jtod/Hydra/README.md

 compiled using version 3.2.0.0 of the Cabal library
 ~~~~

-2. Download Hydra from https://github.com/jtod/Hydra Click Releases
+2. Download Hydra from https://github.com/jtod/Hydra -- click Releases
-   and download the most recent release.
-(It isn't recommended to use
+   and download the most recent version.
+It isn't recommended to use
    the Code link; that will give you the development branch which is
-   not a stable release.)
+   not a stable release.
+The installation file is Hydra-i.j.k.zip (or
+   .tgz).

-3. Unpack the file and enter the directory.
+3. Put the file somewhere in your user workspace and uppack it: on
+   Linux, tar -xzf Hydra-i.j.k.tgz and on Windows use 7zip or tar.

-4. Issue the following commands.
-These update the Haskell package
+4. Enter *make userinstall*.
+Alternatively, enter the following
+   commands, which update the Haskell package database from the
-   database from the Internet, compile the dependencies, and build a
+   Internet, compile the dependencies, and build a documentation web
-   documentation web page.
+   page.

 ~~~~
 cabal update